nayyarv/gpus/README.md

     are executed simultaneously
     - GPUs have a Streaming multiprocessor which is assigned blocks and then runs the warps
     - RTX 2080Ti's have 68 SMs and 64 CUDA cores per SM.
-- Blocks are assigned to the SMs
+- Blocks are assigned to the SMs which run warps in an async-esque approach.
+When threads pause for data access, they are shuffled off till the data makes it across
 - NVIDIA provides spreadsheets on optimal block/thread combinations for your data